astropy/specutils/docs/index.rst

 The ``Spectrum1D`` class has been renamed to `~specutils.Spectrum` to reduce confusion about multi-dimensional flux arrays being supported.
-The current class name will be deprecated in version 2.1, and importing the old name will return a deprecation warning until then.
+The current class name will be deprecated in version 2.1; importing the old name will work but raise a deprecation warning until then.

-Single-dimensional flux use cases should be mostly unchanged in 2.0, with a few exceptions.
-The main one being that spectrum arithmetic now checks that the spectral axis of both operands are equal, rather than simply checking that they are the same length.
+Single-dimensional flux use cases should be mostly unchanged in 2.0, with the exception being that spectrum arithmetic now checks that the spectral axis of both operands are equal, rather than simply checking that they are the same length.
 Thus, you will need to resample onto a common spectral axis if doing arithmetic on spectra with differing spectral axes.

 Specutils version 2 implemented a major change in that `~specutils.Spectrum` no longer forces the spectral axis to be last for multi-dimensional data.
 This